renpy/renpy/sphinx/source/screen_python.rst

        When the action is used as the `hovered` parameter to a button (or similar object), this method is called when the object loses focus.

+To run an action from python, use renpy.run.

+.. include:: inc/run

 BarValues
 =========